imdrasil/jennifer.cr/docs/model_mapping.md

 end
 ```

-**Important restrictions:**
+### Important restrictions:

-- Models currently must have a `primary` field.
+- models currently must have a `primary` field.

-- If your model also uses `JSON.mapping`, `JSON::Serializable`, or other kinds of mapping macros, you must be careful
+- if your model also uses `JSON.mapping`, `JSON::Serializable`, or other kinds of mapping macros, you must be careful
   to use Jennifer's `mapping` macro last in order for all model features to work correctly.

 ```crystal